tclark/op-intermediate-app-dev/13-iterators/13-iterators.md

 **Why a seperate iterator?**

 At this point it might seem odd that the **iteraable** and the **interator** are distinct objects.
 There's a good reason for this.
 Suppose we have a list and we are looping over it in two different threads.
 It's important that each thread has its own iterator instances so that iterations within one loop don't effect iterations in the other.
 But there are exceptions to this.
 For example, a `File` object is its own iterator.
 This is because we expect to be able to read from file, perhaps in a loop, then stop.
-Later when we resume reading from the file we expect to pick up frm where we left off in the file.
+Later when we resume reading from the file we expect to pick up from where we left off in the file.
 So keep in mind thaat usually an iterable produces distinct iterators, but sometimee we have iterables that are their own iterators - essentially they return themselves when asked for an iterator - when we want different behaviour.

 ---